Are These Basic Materials Stocks a Great Value Stocks Right Now?

 Here at Zacks, our focus is on the proven Zacks Rank system, which emphasizes earnings estimates and estimate revisions to find great stocks.
 Nevertheless, we are always paying attention to...

-One company to watch right now is The Mosaic Company (MOS).
-MOS is currently sporting a Zacks Rank of #2 (Buy) and an A for Value.
-The stock is trading with P/E ratio of 5.35 right now.
-For comparison, its industry sports an average P/E of 7.75.
-MOS's Forward P/E has been as high as 20.52 and as low as 4.49, with a median of 8.58, all within the past year.
+AdvanSix (ASIX) is a stock many investors are watching right now.
+ASIX is currently sporting a Zacks Rank of #1 (Strong Buy), as well as an A grade for Value.
+The stock is trading with P/E ratio of 7.89 right now.
+For comparison, its industry sports an average P/E of 17.53.
+Over the past year, ASIX's Forward P/E has been as high as 13.39 and as low as 7.89, with a median of 9.56.

-We should also highlight that MOS has a P/B ratio of 1.59.
-The P/B is a method of comparing a stock's market value to its book value, which is defined as total assets minus total liabilities.
-This stock's P/B looks attractive against its industry's average P/B of 1.93.
-Over the past 12 months, MOS's P/B has been as high as 1.59 and as low as 1.04, with a median of 1.28.

-Value investors also frequently use the P/S ratio.
-This metric is found by dividing a stock's price with the company's revenue.
-This is a prefered metric because revenue can't really be manipulated, so sales are often a truer performance indicator.
-MOS has a P/S ratio of 1.55.
-This compares to its industry's average P/S of 1.67.
+Value investors also use the P/S ratio.
+The P/S ratio is is calculated as price divided by sales.
+This is a popular metric because sales are harder to manipulate on an income statement, so they are often considered a better performance indicator.
+ASIX has a P/S ratio of 0.71.
+This compares to its industry's average P/S of 1.81.

-Finally, we should also recognize that MOS has a P/CF ratio of 6.38.
-This metric focuses on a firm's operating cash flow and is often used to find stocks that are undervalued based on the strength of their cash outlook.
-MOS's P/CF compares to its industry's average P/CF of 14.73.
-Within the past 12 months, MOS's P/CF has been as high as 8.28 and as low as 4.77, with a median of 5.94.

-Investors could also keep in mind Yara International ASA (YARIY), an Fertilizers stock with a Zacks Rank of # 2 (Buy) and Value grade of A.
+Investors could also keep in mind Minerals Technologies (MTX), an Chemical - Specialty stock with a Zacks Rank of # 2 (Buy) and Value grade of A.

+Minerals Technologies is currently trading with a Forward P/E ratio of 11.86 while its PEG ratio sits at 2.09.
+Both of the company's metrics compare favorably to its industry's average P/E of 17.53 and average PEG ratio of 0.72.

-These figures are just a handful of the metrics value investors tend to look at, but they help show that The Mosaic Company and Yara International ASA are likely being undervalued right now.
-Considering this, as well as the strength of its earnings outlook, MOS and YARIY feels like a great value stock at the moment.
+These are only a few of the key metrics included in AdvanSix and Minerals Technologies strong Value grade, but they help show that the stocks are likely undervalued right now.
+When factoring in the strength of its earnings outlook, ASIX and MTX look like an impressive value stock at the moment.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report